paullalonde/macos-parallels-gitlab-golang-executor-vms/README.md

 #### Why?

-Admitedely, this is an odd executor VM.
+Admittedly, this is an odd executor VM.
-Although some CI offerings support macOS VMs, these are typically geared toward usual macOS/iOS development.
+Although some CI offerings support macOS VMs, these are geared toward typical macOS/iOS development.
 My needs are a bit different.
 I write quite a few golang-based utilities.
 For the macOS versions of these utilities, I like to codesign them in order to avoid having to work around Gatekeeper.